Go directly to product information

 • 1,8-cineole, eucalyptol, the refreshing taste of mint and myrtle (and eucalyptus oil)

-• linalol, responsible for the fresh floral scent
+• linalool, responsible for the fresh floral scent

-• α- and β-pinene, woody pine scent, as in cumin, pine cone, juniper berry, black pepper and hemp
+• α- and β-pinene, woody pine odor, as in cumin, pine (cone), juniper, black pepper and hemp

-• safrole, sweet spicy with anise notes, as in cinnamon
+• safrole, sweet spicy with aniseed notes, like cinnamon

-• myristicine, warm spicy, like balsamic vinegar, in cinnamon, nutmeg and black pepper
+• myristicin, warm spicy, like balsamic, in cinnamon, nutmeg and black pepper

 Features:

-• 100% pepper berries of the Tasmannia lanceolata
+• 100% pepper berries from the Tasmannia lanceolata

 • origin: Tasmania, Australia